The sun was setting. It was still too early for pinpointing planets and some stargazing.

 Darkness fell and without the telescope we could see a cluster of six stars, known as the Seven Sisters, north of Orion.
 The cluster has at least twenty-five different names, but according to one legend, there were seven sisters who were in love with Orion.
 Father Atlas didn’t agree with this and put them in the sky.
 One, however, managed to stay close to Orion and therefore only six stars are visible.
 Luis instructed us to now check out the cluster through the telescope: There were numerous stars instead of just six.
 According to Luis there are at least 250!

-- La Serena lies at about 70 kilometers west of Cerro Mamalluca, which is a good base to visit this astronomy center, as well as other tourist attractions in the area, such as the Pisco distillery in Vicuña or the Andacollo Festival in December.
+- La Serena lies at about 70 kilometers west of Cerro Mamalluca, which is a good base to visit this astronomy center.
+La Serena has other tourist attractions in the area, among which the Pisco distillery in Vicuña.